-Apple’s iOS 13.6 update is the next version of iOS 13.
-We don’t have a precise iOS 13.6 release date yet, but the roll out is getting close.
+Apple’s iOS 13.7 update will probably be the next version of iOS 13.
+We don’t have a precise iOS 13.7 release date yet, but it could arrive soon.

 - Fully unlocked and compatible with any carrier of choice (e.g. AT&T, T-Mobile, Sprint, Verizon, US-Cellular, Cricket, Metro, etc.).

 - The device does not come with headphones or a SIM card.
 It does include a charger and charging cable that may be generic, in which case it will be UL or Mfi (Made for iPhone) Certified.